postmanlabs/postman-app-support/README.md

 ### The Community

 <img src="https://avatars1.githubusercontent.com/u/3220138?v=3&s=120" align="right" />
-The <a href="https://community.getpostman.com">Postman Community Forum</a> offers you different ways to engage with other Postman enthusiasts.
+<a href="https://community.postman.com">The Postman Community Forum</a> offers you different ways to engage with other Postman enthusiasts.
 Feel free to drop by and say hello.<br />

 Sign in using your Postman account to participate in the discussions.
 Don’t want to log in?
 Then lurk on the sidelines and absorb all the knowledge.